hibernator11/dcat-catalog/README.md

 - [South Australian Museum - Minerals Collection](datasets/sam.ttl)
 - [Zeri Photo Archive - Zeri&LOD](datasets/zeri.ttl)

 Note that only a small portion of datasets per institution has been selected and transformed to DCAT in order to show how to describe the datasets using semantic vocabularies.
-The entire collection of datasets is available in [this file](catalog.ttl).

 ## Exploring the collection of datasets using Jupyter Notebooks